Skip to main content

 1. Go to KakaoCloud Console > Beyond Compute Service > GPU.

-2. In the Volume menu, select the [More] icon > Modify volume.
+2. In the Volume menu, click the [More] icon next to the volume and select Edit volume.

 Detach volume